patrickmoffitt/Adafruit-Feather-M0-Motion-Camera/README.md

 ![Assembled Iteration Zero](/images/image19.jpg)

-I soon discovered that the polycarbonate cover either absorbs or reflect IR light.
+I soon discovered that the polycarbonate cover either absorbs or reflects IR light.
 (The sensor was blind.)
 So I drilled a hole in the cover and epoxied the IR dome into it.